|

 intensity level.

-exercises, in the form of the strength training and aerobic exercises
+in the form of the strength training and aerobic routines

 like jump rope or brisk walk or jog.